EverNife/FinalConsoleFilter/README.md

 # FinalConsoleFilter

 A plugin de that handles console filtering.
-This plugin can filter both Forge and Bukkit logs.
+This plugin can hide configured messages or errors from server console and logs.

 ### Requirements